travitch/llvm-tools/README.md

 page.
 The SVG can be navigated (via panning and zooming) using an openstreetmap-style interface (it uses the OpenLayers library).

+Input files can be LLVM bitcode files, LLVM assembly files, or C/C++ source files.

 # Dependencies

 This package depends on a few other Haskell libraries that are not yet